wangyu16/macroarchilab/pages/pages-root-folder/index.md

 ## Available Positions

 Ph.D. and postdoc researcher positions are available according to available fundings and will be updated from time to time.
-Studnets with organic or polymer synthesis experiences are appreciated.
+Students with organic or polymer synthesis experiences are appreciated.
 If you are intesested, please contact Dr. Yu Wang directly via email.

 |               | Number | Expected starting date |
 |---------------|--------|------------------------|